goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part2-theory.md

 ### Semiseparable Matrices

-This type of matrix in fact has a name: it's called a (triangular) **semiseparable matrix**, and has been studied fairly extensively in other fields of engineering and computational linear algebra<d-cite key="vandebril2005bibliography"></d-cite>.
+This type of matrix in fact has a name: it's called a (triangular) **semiseparable matrix**, and has been studied in other fields of engineering and computational linear algebra<d-cite key="vandebril2005bibliography"></d-cite>.
 These matrices are (IMO) quite fundamental and beautiful, and the full paper talks about more of their properties.
-For example, an alternative characterization of semiseparable matrices is their *structured rank property*, which says that every submatrix contained in the lower-triangular portion is low rank!
+For example, an alternative characterization of semiseparable matrices is their *structured rank property*, which says that every submatrix contained in the lower-triangular portion is low rank.

-{% include figure.liquid loading="eager" path="assets/img/2024-05-31-mamba-2/semiseparable.png" %}
+{% include figure.liquid loading="eager" path="assets/img/2024-05-31-mamba-2/semiseparable.png" title="State Space Models are Semiseparable Matrices" caption="All submatrices contained on-and-below the diagonal of a semiseparable matrix are low-rank." %}

-[//]: # The power of writing state space models as matrix transformations is that

 For our purposes, we'll care about this form mainly for the algorithmic considerations.
 One of the central messages of this SSD paper is that:

-> #### Takeaway: Computing SSMs
+> #### Takeaway: Computing SSMs Through Matrix Multiplication
 >
 > All algorithms for computing state space models can be viewed as structured matrix multiplication algorithms on semiseparable matrices.
 {: .block-tip}